 Researcher: Dr. Eric Lofgren

 Dr. Lofgren’s research focuses on the epidemiology of infectious diseases, particularly in the areas of antimicrobial resistance, healthcare-associated infections, and emerging and zoonotic pathogens.
 His team uses three major strategies in their projects: mathematical and computational modeling, observational epidemiology, and quantifying uncertainty.

 Dr. Charles’ current research integrates heterogeneous data sources, such as disease reporting with social and news media, natural disasters, meteorological and climatic data, behavioral and cultural factors, into complex epidemiological models to advance current biosurveillance through a one health approach.

 Located in East Africa, Dr. Mwangi’s team focuses on quantitative epidemiology and statistical analysis.
 Research projects cover the epidemiology and immunology of parasitic infections such as Malaria and helminth co-infections, mechanisms of maintenance and transmission of zoonotic pathogens, and pathways linking livestock health, human health, and welfare in rural African households.
 While his research on Malaria continues, new projects study the impact of worm control on the incidence and severity of East Coast fever in cattle.

 Rabies in Africa and Influenza in Central America

 Researcher: Dr. Guy Palmer

-Dr. Palmer, the founding director of the Paul G. Allen School for Global Animal Health, is involved in a variety of research in the socio-economic effects of zoonotic disease.
+Dr. Palmer, the founding director of the Paul G. Allen School for Global Health, is involved in a variety of research in the socio-economic effects of zoonotic disease.
 He has worked closely establishing teams in East Africa to combat rabies through controlled vaccination protocols and the study of livestock disease on household economics.
 He also leads disease control programs in Latin America that focus on influenza epidemiology and community engagement to fight the spread of zoonotic disease.